 - Chalk Outline: Tape version, which plays a role in Mitchell's unauthorized investigation at Deaney's house.
 Mitchell uses the tape outline to judge the height of the robber and the length of his arm compared to himself, and figures out that the robber was too short to reach where the gun Deaney had planted was normally stored.

 - Chase Scene: The film features a particularly lame car chase, perhaps the only one in cinema where the two sides bother using their turn signals.

 - Chronic Backstabbing Disorder: Had Cummings played straight with Mitchell and not tried to double cross him, too, he'd have gotten off scot-free.

 - Cowboy Cop: At the very least, Mitchell thinks he fits this role, but he doesn't display the usual competence you'd expect from one.
-Whether it was a deliberate attempt to deconstruct this trope, or just a poorly-done straight example, isn't clear.
+It remains unclear whether this was a deliberate attempt to deconstruct this trope or just a poorly-done straight example.

-- Determinator: One of Mitchell's more endearing qualities.
+- Determinator: One of Mitchell's few redeeming qualities.

 - Did I Mention It's Christmas?: The film actually takes place during the holidays (a Christmas tree is visible in the scenes at Deaney's house, Christmas cards can be seen at the police station, Greta is hired as a "Christmas gift" for Mitchell), but it doesn't really figure into the plot at all.

 - Which also implicitly makes it An Ass-Kicking Christmas.

 - Does This Remind You of Anything?: "I'm sorry, the beer got a little excited."